Don't know which swing thought to take to the Range? Start Here.

 Here's the real problem.
 We find something that works, then we pound balls on the range, and ingrain that swing thought into our conscious memory.
 Then we go play golf.
 In those few seconds just before we pull the trigger, the swing thought is barking instructions at us.
 By the time we make the turn, we're lost and confused again.

-You know it's possible to trust your golf swing, just the way it is.
+But what if it's possible to trust your golf swing just the way it is.

-It's possible to hit balls on the range without always looking for someone to give you the answer.
-To hit balls without grinding over swing thoughts.
-In fact, it's possible to hit a golf shot without the thought of trying to fix your golf swing.
-But how do you get there?
+What if every time you hit balls on the range you weren't looking for someone to give you the answer.
+What if you could hit balls consistently the correct distance without grinding over swing thoughts, and without trying to fix your golf swing.

-Ask yourself: how would your game change if you had conviction, if you had a foundation to build upon?
-Because right now, your game changes from day to day, swing thought to swing thought.
-You're looking everywhere but within.
+Ask yourself: how would your game change if you had conviction for how you practice?
+What if you had the foundation of a practice plan to build upon?
+What if you could stop changing from day to day, swing thought to swing thought?

 Imagine what it would be like to take everything you think you know about the golf swing and get rid of it.
-We're talking technical thoughts in the moments just before you pull the trigger!
+Imagine in the moments just before you pull the trigger, you have no technical thoughts, no swing thoughts.
+Imagine the freedom.

 You're starting to realize there is no ideal swing, no simple answers.